Our history

 2002

-The first Premier’s Sustainability Awards are held in 2002.
+The first Premier’s Sustainability Awards is held in 2002.
 The awards recognise and celebrate Victorians who are leading the way to a sustainable future, supported and endorsed by the Premier of Victoria, and Minister for the Environment.

 2004

-The Sustainability Fund is established by the Victorian Government and is funded by the Landfill levy.
+The Sustainability Fund is established by the Victorian Government and is funded by the Landfill Levy.
 The fund supports government initiatives in recycling and climate change programs.

 2005

 Sustainability Victoria is established under the Sustainability Victoria Act 2005, merging The Sustainable Energy Authority and EcoRecycle Victoria.
-Sustainability Victoria is a statutory agency of the Victorian Government with the responsibility of addressing long-term climate change.
+Sustainability Victoria is a statutory agency of the Victorian Government with the responsibility of addressing climate change.

 2006